orchestral/testbench/README.md

 </phpunit>
 ```

+### Why Testbench doesn't include any of the `App` classes.

+The reason Testbench remove all the case is to make sure that you would never depends on it when developing Laravel Packages.
+Classes such as `App\Http\Controllers\Controller` and `App\User` may seem simple to be added but the problems with these classes is that it can be either:

+* Removed, moved to other location such as `App\Models\User`, or
+* Renamed using `php artisan app:name Acme` which would rename `App\User` to `Acme\User`.

 ### Missing Browser Kit support after testing on Laravel 5.4

 Replace `orchestra/testbench` with `orchestra/testbench-browser-kit` and follow [the installation guide](https://github.com/orchestral/testbench-browser-kit#installation).